 Hello!
 My name is Alex, I’m Spoonflower’s resident photo taker and video maker.
 We also may have met via email if you’ve ever been lucky enough to place in the top 10 of one of Spoonflower’s Design Challenges.
 Today I’m here to talk to you about one of my favorite things: photography.
 Before we get started, I want to state the obvious:

-Product photography for designers is much different than product photography for makers because the product itself is vastly different.
+Product photography for artists is much different than product photography for makers because the product itself is vastly different.

 Taking a photo of an artisanal coffee mug?
 That’s a cinch – find some nice window lighting, an interesting surface to set it on (or a cool Spoonflower swatch, a lá Jenna of Pink Moon Ceramics) and you’ve got a great product shot with minimal setup and gear.